LucunJi/mc-depup/README.md

 For a list of inputs and outputs, see [action.yml](action.yml)

-you may build and use it locally using instructions from [How to develop and run locally](#how-to-develop-and-run-locally).
+You may also build and use it locally using instructions from [How to develop and run locally](#how-to-develop-and-run-locally).

 ## Table of contents